- BMW’s CEO argues that Europe’s 2035 ban on combustion engines is unrealistic and could increase reliance on Chinese batteries.

 A review of the current targets has been scheduled for 2026 and the head of France’s PFA auto association added in Paris that it’s important parties “come back around the table” to discuss any possible changes.

-Three years ago, Oliver Zipse said that BMW would be ready for any ICE bans when they come into force, noting the brand would “have an offering” if any “region, a city, a country gets the idea of banning ICEs.”
-He did indicate at the time that a blanket ban on ICEs may not be the best way forward.
+Interestingly, this isn’t the first time Zipse has thrown his hat into the debate.
+Three years ago, he stated that BMW would be ready for any ICE bans, emphasizing that the brand would “have an offering” if any “region, a city, a country gets the idea of banning ICEs.”
+Still, even back then, he indicated that an outright ban on combustion engines might not be the smartest move for the future.